BonoboPLC/lojjo_wiki/use-cases/agents.md

 # How do I collect sales receipts from sellers?
+The platform keeps track of sales made by each of your sales agents.
+At the end of their shift, you can [collect the Cash or electronic payment receipts](/administration/agents#collecting-sales-receipts) from the agent.

+Navigate to Agents -> Sales Agents
+Find the agent in the search listing
+Click on the Agents username to go into the Agents detail view screen You will now be able to see the Sales Receipt balance of each agent Click on Collect and enter the amount you are collecting from the agent.

 # How do I set commission percentage for my sellers?
 You can set the [commission percentage](/administration/agents#setting-agent-commissions) for your seller during the create wizard or anytime after that.